-Where a PAG has a current Donations Policy in place this will be used as the basis for handling all donations for that site, and it is expected that the donations policy will be compatible with this policy as an overarching policy (or adjusted to be so) and additionally cover gifted items outside of the scope of this policy.
+Where a PAG has a current Donations Policy in place this will be used as the basis for handling all donations for that site, and it is expected that the donations policy will be compatible with this policy as an overarching policy (or adjusted to be so).
+The local policy will additionally cover gifted items outside of the scope of this overarching policy.
 E.g. benches.

-The advent of electronic payments has led to a proliferation of gift stations, where individuals may tap phones/watches/cards to make cash instant donations.
+The advent of electronic payments has led to a proliferation of gift stations in many areas, where individuals may tap phones/watches/cards to make cash instant donations.
 These will only be permitted with the express permission of the Council in advance, and ideally any such stations will make clear the purpose of the donations given in as much detail as possible.
 Income will be assessed on a project basis.